PostHog/posthog.com/contents/blog/clickhouse-vs-elasticsearch.md

 #### Replica Shards

 Elasticsearch nodes and shards aren’t just used to distribute data, but also replicate it.

 Elasticsearch has two types of shards – **primary shards** and **replica shards**.
 Replica shards are an **exact** copy of a primary shard should a primary shard become unavailable.
 A primary shard and a respective replica shard reference the same set of data.
-Therefore, they wouldn’t ever be located on the same node.
+Therefore, they should never be located on the same node.

 ![Elasticsearch can replicate data at scale without having to replicate the entire database.](../images/blog/clickhouse-vs-elastic/elasticsearch-structure.png)
 <caption>Elasticsearch can replicate data at scale without having to replicate the entire database.</caption>